lahiru04/custoast/README.md

 ## Usage

+- This library is so easy to use.
-Using this you can set a image and text size for the toast
+	> To set a image and font size use this method.

 ---
       CusToast.makeText(MainActivity.this,"Sample Toast",CusToast.LENGTH_SHORT,R.drawable.xcon,14).show();